vitaliystoyanov/notification-web-service/README.md

 ## Rest API

 #### Versions API
-  Before executing HTTP request you should specify **version of the API**.
+  Before executing HTTP requests you should specify **version of the API**.
 Current version of the API 1.
 ##### Example:
   ```
   http://localhost/v1/events
   ```
   v1 - version of the API
-#### Token
+#### A token
-  A token is a unique value of length 32 and you should specify token in requests.
+  A token is a unique value of length 32 and you should specify a token in requests.
   Also, the token is generated in one instance.
   The token allows you to collect requests user's for managing them.